 H2 from gray steam methane reforming (SMR) is the main source.

-• ammonia production is 130 million tonnes a year; four-fifths of this goes into fertilizers.
+- ammonia production is 160 million tonnes per year; four-fifths of this goes into fertilizer production.

 industrial use of hydrogen.